zohaibjawed940/shopify-ai-assistant/README.md

 ### App Features
 - **AI-Powered Chat**: Embedded chat bubble for real-time shopping assistance; swap in your preferred LLM.
 - **Built-In MCP Client**: Ready to call Shopify’s MCP tools (e.g. search, cart, order); easily add more servers.
-- **Persistent Context**: Remembers past messages to keep conversations coherent.
+- **Persistent Context**: Remembers past messages to keep conversations consistent.
 - **Custom Chat UI**: A theme extension you can style to match your store.
 - **Streaming Responses**: Streams messages for a natural chat feel.